Death of Sarah Guyard-Guillot: Reaction

 Performances of Kà were put on hold indefinitely.
 On July 14, 2013, it was announced that performances of the show (in a modified form) would resume on July 16, 2013, and that a full schedule would be resumed on July 23, 2013.
-The first performance was dedicated to Guillot-Guyard, who was described as "an exceptional artist".
+The first performance was dedicated to Guyard-Guillot, who was described as "an exceptional artist".

 Investigation

 A formal investigation into Guyard-Guillot's death was launched by Nevada OSHA.
 John Fudenberg of the Clark County Coroner’s office, who worked with OSHA on the investigation, said, "There is certainly safety apparatus that is used during any Cirque du Soleil show, and I know that company is very safety-conscious.
 We have to make sure we inspect the safety harnesses ...
 Our priority is to find out how this happened."
 The investigation was expected to take up to six months.

-On October 29, 2013, the Nevada Occupational Safety and Health Administration (NVOSHA) initially issued six citations totaling $25,000 in fines and penalties for Cirque du Soleil Nevada, and three citations totaling $7,000 for the MGM Grand.
-In November 2013 all but one of the violations issued against Cirque du Soleil in the incident were withdrawn by agency investigators.
-According to the remaining OSHA violation and a press conference from Cirque du Soleil, Guillot-Guyard hit the catwalk above her when ascending.
+On October 29, 2013, Nevada OSHA initially issued six citations totaling $25,000 in fines and penalties for Cirque du Soleil Nevada, and three citations totaling $7,000 for the MGM Grand.
+In November 2013, all but one of the violations issued against Cirque du Soleil in the incident were withdrawn by agency investigators.
+According to the remaining OSHA violation and a press conference from Cirque du Soleil, Guyard-Guillot hit the catwalk above her when ascending.
 This sent a force up the cable causing her wire rope to be jarred out of a pulley and then severed by the edge of the pulley, leading her to fall.